-He has more than 30 years in advertising, sharing the last 18 years with teaching in the areas of Direction, Theory of Editing and Film Analysis.
+Gabriel Brener has more than 30 years in the advertising media, sharing the last 18 years with teaching in the areas of Direction, Editing Theory and Film Analysis.
 He was director and founder of the National Film School in Caracas, Venezuela.
-He has founded and is Director of the CED, Center for Digital Studies in Córdoba, Argentina.
+He has founded and is Director of CEAL, Center for Latin American Audiovisual Studies in Buenos Aires, Argentina.

-As director of advertising cinema, he has obtained prizes, among which are the Lyon D’Argent, the Gold Medal of the New York Film Festival and the Best Commercial and Best Campaign at the Miami Film Festival.
-He has produced more than a thousand promotional pieces for various markets, among which are: Argentina, the United States, Colombia, Panama, Peru and Venezuela.
+As an advertising film director, he has won awards including the Lyon D’Argent, the Gold Medal of the New York Film Festival and the Best Commercial and Best Campaign at the Miami Film Festival.
+He has made more than a thousand promotional pieces for different markets, among which they stand out: Argentina, United States, Colombia, Panama, Peru and Venezuela.

-In addition, he was a jury in the previous edition of The Right Cut 2019.
+In addition, he was a judge in the previous edition of The Right Cut 2019.

 Maru Morón, Venezuelan director and screenwriter currently residing in Mexico City.
 She has directed pieces for brands such as L’Oreal, Coca Cola, Banco Azteca, the Az Mundo channel, Nivea, TAM Airlines, Kellogs, Google and Nickelodeon.
 Her documentary and fictional work was deserving of several recognizable in which she stands out: Victory Awards 2015 as Emerging Leader, an award received in the city of Washington, USA; doubly winner of the Caracas Filminuto documentary short film contest on the Venezuelan situation; Best Short Film and Best Direction, at The Right Cut Festival, sponsored by the NGO Un Mundo Sin Mordaza and Harvard University.
 As well as having received the statuette as Political Innovation of 2016 at the Victory Awards.
 La Tumba, her first fiction short film, was also an official selection at the NYC Indie Film Festival 2016 and won 3rd place for best short film at the TMFF in London in December 2015.
 It was juried in the previous edition of The Right Cut 2019.
 Maru currently works as a freelance director as well as a professor at the Universidad Iberoamericana.